 The Campus Deadline

-The Overseas Resource Center will forward your application along with the other completed Stanford applications to the Department of Education in Washington, D.C., where the selection takes place.
-You will be notified by the Overseas Resource Center some time in spring (usually April) of the result of the competition.This year 2013, we are likely to find out by the end of September.
-There is no date by which we are guaranteed to have heard the result from the Department of Education.
-Should you be awarded a grant, you will need to work closely with the ORC to coordinate your plans.
+The Overseas Resource Center will forward your application along with the other completed Stanford applications to the Department of Education in Washington, D.C..
+You will be notified of the results of the competition by the Overseas Resource Center in late summer or at the latest before Sept.
+30. Should you be awarded a grant, you will need to work closely with the ORC to coordinate your plans.
 At that time, you will receive detailed information on arranging payment.
 Normally, payments are made through AXESS at the beginning of each quarter.